 Asia’s Hope operates 6 children’s homes, employing a staff of 40 and providing homes for more than 140 orphaned children.

 Asia’s Hope is recognized in the United States as a 501c3 non-profit organization and in Canada as a registered charity.
 Asia’s Hope is recognized by the Kingdom of Cambodia as an international NGO, and has signed cooperative agreements with all relevant government ministries, including the Ministry of Education Youth and Sports, the Ministry of Foreign Affairs and the Ministry of Justice.
 Asia’s Hope is recognized by the Kingdom of Thailand as a registered charitable organization, and operates with the approval and oversight of all relevant government and tribal bodies.
 Asia’s Hope operates in India as a charitable trust.

 All Asia’s Hope affiliates are governed by the U.S.-based board.

 John McCollum, Co-founder and Executive Director

 Dr. John Campbell MD, retired

-Glenn Kelly, Owner and CEO of Kelson Financial
+Glenn Kelly, CEO Kelson Financial

-Ron Biddle, Crossroads Church, Mansfield, Ohio
+Pastor Ron Biddle, Crossroads Church, Mansfield, Ohio

 Caringbah Baptist Church, Caringbah, New South Wales